aurora-multiphysics/hypnos/docs/source/Other Classes.rst

 .. currentmodule:: cubism

 .. autoclass:: GenericCubitInstance
+    :members:

 This is used to reference geometries from imported files:

 .. autoclass:: ExternalComponent

-This is used to add components to a tree strucure using cubit groups
+This is used to add components to cubit groups in a tree structure

 .. autoclass:: ComponentTracker